 The infamous story of Rapunzel retold as the one of Flynn and Rapunzel, the movie named Tangled boldly inspires this font.

-Adorned in a bold gold-tone which is supposed to reflect the golden blond mane of Rapunzel, this font is ideal for birthday banners and colored letters to be hung on walls.
+Adorned in a bold gold tone that is supposed to reflect the golden blond mane of Rapunzel, this font is ideal for birthday banners and colored letters to be hung on walls.

-It is elegant, decorative, has thick strokes and a rich texture.
+It is elegant, decorative, has thick strokes and has a rich texture.

 You would’ve guessed that the next font takes after the famous monster character Frankenstein.